MayaFlux 0.3.0

 531 /**

-532 * @brief Decrements the buffer reference count
+532 * @brief Increments the buffer reference count

-533 * This method is called when a buffer stops using this node
+533 * This method is called when a new buffer starts using this node

 534 * to ensure proper lifecycle management.